bala-guravaiah-organization/Java-Questions/java 8 handson.md

 [french fries]
 ```

-### How can you filter and limit the number of meat dishes in a menu using Java Streams?
+### filter and limit the number of meat dishes in a menu using Java Streams?

 ```java
 List<Dish> dishes =